 In 2010, ENVIRON observed the cap to be in good condition and to provide adequate drainage, although the runoff from SWMU 7 also contributes to the accumulation of storm water at the southwest corner of SWMU 6.
 The drainage system inspection (see Appendix A) also identified ponding in several areas on the sloped sides due to depressions in the grass swales and a defective culvert.
 In addition, liquid in a 6" PVC standpipe, originally installed to control leachate seepages, was measured at a level four to five feet higher than that of monitoring wells in the vicinity.
 Sampling of the liquid in this standpipe by ESOI in October 2010 indicated that liquid is mostly from storm water, but does contain some leachate related constituents (data provided in Appendix D).
+This standpipe was subsequently abandoned in 2011 as part of the modification to the leachate recovery system, as discussed in Section 8.2.1.2.
 The corrective measures being considered to improve the cap and prevent storm water ponding SWMU 7 are presented below.
 These options have been evaluated relative to the threshold and balancing criteria (see Table 3b).